T

 The Identity Crisis

 This is not, on its face, a bad outcome.
-Freed from the repetitive high-volume work that fills most of a radiologist’s day — the work that causes burnout, that must be done at a pace of one image every three to four seconds, that leaves no time for the contemplation that complex cases demand — the radiologist could become a better diagnostician.
-More time per case.
-More attention to the hard problems.
-More capacity for the clinical correlation — the integration of imaging findings with patient history, physical exam, and clinical context — that distinguishes a radiologist from a pattern-matching algorithm.
+Freed from the repetitive perceptual labor of emergency triage reads — the work that must be done at the speed the clinical situation demands, that leaves no time for the contemplation that ambiguous presentations require — I could become a better clinician.
+More time per patient.
+More attention to the atypical case.
+More capacity for the clinical integration — the synthesis of imaging with patient history, examination, and the thousand contextual factors that distinguish a diagnosis from an algorithmic output.

 The Cinematographer

 Radiology was always the specialty of the photograph.
 Literally.
-A radiograph is a photograph — a frozen image of the body’s interior at a single moment in time.
-A chest X-ray captures the lungs as they were during one held breath.
+A radiograph is a photograph — a frozen image of the body's interior at a single moment in time.
+A chest X-ray captures the lungs during one held breath.
 A CT scan captures the abdomen in one pass of the scanner.
-An MRI captures the brain’s water molecules in one magnetic configuration.
+An MRI captures the brain's water molecules in one magnetic configuration.
 Each is a photograph of extraordinary depth and resolution, but a photograph nonetheless.

 The radiologist's art was reading these photographs.
 Finding in the frozen image the evidence of dynamic disease — the tumor that is growing, the vessel that is narrowing, the bone that is weakening.
 The radiologist inferred the movie from the photograph: This mass has irregular margins, which suggests aggressive growth.
 This calcification pattern suggests a process that has been evolving for years.
 The interpretation was cinematic, but the data was photographic.
 The radiologist was, in effect, a still photographer who had learned to imagine the movie that produced each frame.